slackhq/SlackTextViewController/README.md

 ###Dynamic Type

-Dynamic Type is enabled by default with the `keyboardPanningEnabled` property.
+Dynamic Type is enabled by default with the `dynamicTypeEnabled` property.
 You can always disable it if you'd like, but the text input bar would still adjust to best fit the font size of the text view.

 ![Dynamic-Type](Screenshots/screenshot_dynamic-type.png)